Written by Bronwyn

 Everything about your planner is entirely up to you!
 I’m just here to show your the possibilities.

-Set your printer to print at actual size, because our designer has created this resource to fit perfectly on letter paper with this setting.
+Set your printer to print at actual size, because our designer has created this resource to fit perfectly on A4 paper with this setting.
 I printed my planner on a laser printer, with varied paper weights (240GSM card for the covers and term dividers, regular copy paper for the rest).
 Laser printers will give a light sheen, while inkjets will give a matte finish.

-The editable teacher planner cover is my favorite element of the Blush Blooms Diary!
+The editable teacher planner cover is my favourite element of the Blush Blooms Diary!
 If you love the look of it as-is, with Planner written on the front in soft gold script, just download it as a PDF file and print!
-If you’d like to personalize your diary to truly make it your best teacher planner ever, download and open your file as an editable Word document.
+If you’d like to personalise your diary to truly make it your best teacher planner ever, download and open your file as an editable Word document.
 Simply click on the text box, delete “Planner” and type whatever you’d like!

 Some ideas are: